josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/🏛️_parliament_and_government.md

 - due process;
 - consistency;
 - long-term consequence;
-- and the availability of less damaging alternatives.
+- and availability of less damaging alternatives.

 A decision can feel protective in the short term while weakening the institution over time.